oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/status-conditions.md

 {{% /expand %}}

 - `Rolling`
-  * This condition indicates that the operator is rolling the server pods in a Domain, such as after it has detected an update to the Domain resource or Model in Image model that require it to perform a rolling restart of the domain.
+  * This condition indicates that the operator is rolling the server pods in a domain, such as after it has detected an update to the domain resource or Model in Image model that require it to perform a [rolling restart]({{< relref "managing-domains/domain-lifecycle/startup#rolling-restarts" >}}) of the domain.
-  * The `Status` attribute is always `True` for a `Rolling` condition.
+  * The `status` attribute is always `True` for a `Rolling` condition.
-  * The `Rolling` condition is removed from the Domain status when the rolling is completed.
+  * The `Rolling` condition is removed from the domain status when the rolling is completed.

-### Types of Cluster status conditions
+### Types of cluster conditions

-The following is a list of status condition types for a Cluster resource.
+The following is a list of condition types for a cluster resource.
 - `Completed`
-    * The `Status` attribute of a `Completed` condition indicates whether the desired state of the Cluster resource has been fully achieved.
+    * The `status` attribute of a `Completed` condition indicates whether the desired state of the cluster resource has been fully achieved.
-    * The `Status` attribute is set to `True` when:
+    * The `status` attribute is set to `True` when:
-        * All server pods in the cluster that are expected to be running are ready at their target images(s), `restartVersion`, and `introspectVersion`
+        * All server pods in the cluster that are expected to be running are ready at their target, images(s), `restartVersion`, and `introspectVersion`
         * There are no pending server shutdown requests.
 - `Available`
-    * The `Status` attribute is set to  `True` when a sufficient number of pods are `ready` in the cluster, which can be configured using `cluster.spec.maxUnavailable`.
+    * The `status` attribute is set to  `True` when a sufficient number of WebLogic Server pods are ready in the cluster:
+      * All WebLogic Server pods in the cluster are ready, as configured in the `cluster.spec.replicas`, or if it is not configured, in the `domain.spec.replicas` field.
+      * When some server pods for the cluster are temporarily not ready, and the number of such server pods is fewer than the number specified in `cluster.spec.maxUnavailable`.
-    * The `Status` attribute is set to `False` if servers are rolling/starting or a failure has occurred.
+    * The `status` attribute is set to `False` if fewer than the sufficient number of WebLogic Server pods are ready in the cluster, or servers are rolling/starting, or a failure has occurred.